tilburgsciencehub/music-to-scrape/README.md

 If you want to check the documentation, you can go to following address when uvicorn is started:
 - `http://127.0.0.1:8000/docs`
 - The port number (`:8000`) can be different for your operating system.
 Uvicorn will show you which link + port is used when running the application.

+## How to start the flask API
+- clone repository locally
+- open terminal
+- go to the `flask_app` folder inside the repository
+- Run the following command: `gunicorn main:app`